devsacti/ITservice/README.md

 　　　　　　　　　　　　　　　　　:arrow_lower_right: config of AWS and AWS Linux Server

-　　　　　　　　　　　　　　　　　:arrow_lower_right:  config of AWS RDS and MariaDB of AWS RDS)
+　　　　　　　　　　　　　　　　　:arrow_lower_right:  config of AWS RDS

 ## the related : CRUD
 Categories of functions based on processing resources like data of DB, ...